NicholasHoff/hackathon_website/README.md

 - Renting monitors (because coding on a laptop screen all weekend is no fun).
 - Some GPUs to train our models.
 This could be either cloud credits or physical machines.

+We will include sponsor logos on our website and promotional materials.
+The main benefit for sponsoring the hackathon is increased awareness and good will toward your organization among the Berlin ML community.

 The legal home for the hackathon is [New Approach Technologies GmbH](newapproachtechnologies.com), an ML freelancing firm run by Nicholas Hoff.
+This is the legal entity that can accept sponsorship contributions, spend money, and enter into contracts.

 ## Contact
 If you are interested in sponsoring the hackathon or joining as a participant, please write to `nhoff@NewApproachTechnolgoies.com`.